 The course emphasizes the history and influence of geographical locations and conditions during the period of prehistory through today.
 The course will cover historical and economic developments, religion, technology and the significance of geography.
-Semester 1 will focus on the regions of the Middle East, Europe and Africa.
-Semester 2 will focus on the regions of the Americas, East Asia, Russia, and India/SE Asia.
+Geographical regions to be studied include the Middle East, Europe, Africa, the Americas, East Asia, Russia, and Southeast Asia.